-2.6 Detailed SuperDrive Example
+2.6 SuperDrive Example

-In this section we will take you step-by-step through the process of creating and using a SuperDrive.
-We will assume that you have two double-sided floppy drives and that you wish to create a double-sided SuperDrive as drive C:.
+This subsection takes you step-by-step through the process of creating and using a SuperDrive.
+We assume that you have two double-sided floppy drives and that you want to create a double-sided SuperDrive as drive C:.
 You should have previously set up the system board switches for at least three drives, as outlined in Section 2.2.

-Step 1.
 Create the SuperDrive by entering a command such as the following:

-SUPERDRV C:<enter>
+SUPERDRV C: < Enter >

-SuperDrive will respond on the screen with a message such as
+SuperDrive responds on the screen with a message such as:

-S u p e r D r i v e Version x.x (C)Copyright AST Research, Inc. 1983 resident portion loaded
+SuperDrive Version x.x ©Copyright AST Research, Inc. 1983, 1984 resident portion loaded